Gumichocopengin8/xsum.swift/README.md

 # Xsum in Swift

-This crate implments xsum algorithm by Radford M. Neal (https://arxiv.org/abs/1505.05571).
+This package implments xsum algorithm by Radford M. Neal (https://arxiv.org/abs/1505.05571).

 xsum is able to calculate fast exact summation.

 > [!NOTE]
 > Currently, xsum supports `Double` calculation only.

+## Xsum Types

+- `XsumSmall`: Optimized for arrays with up to 1,000 elements.
+- `XsumLarge`: Optimized for arrays with more than 1,000 elements.
+- `XsumAuto`: Automatically selects the appropriate variant when the array size is unknown.
+- `XsumVariant`: Provides a convenient interface for managing multiple Xsum structs.

+> [!TIP]
+> `XsumAuto` internally uses `XsumSmall` and `XsumLarge`.
+> `XsumAuto` has runtime overhead to determine when to switch from `XsumSmall` to `XsumLarge`.
+> If you already know the input size in advance, consider using `XsumVariant` instead to avoid this overhead.

 ## Usage

-### `addList()` to take vector or array
+### `addList()` to take array

-Calculates the sum of a small-sized vector or array.
+Calculates the sum of a small-sized array.

 ```swift
 import Xsum